swiftwaterlabs/identity-intelligence-services/README.md

 * Which directory entities belong to the most groups?
 Filterable by type to investigate possible anomalies
 * For a given user or group, what groups are they a member of?

+# How To Use
+The Identity Intelligence Services solution is broken down into two pieces - data collection and analytics.

+## Data Collection
+To install, configure, and collect data so it is available for analysis, follow information in the [src/ReadMe](src/README.md)

+## Analytics
+When data is collected, use the [analytics/queries](analytics/queries) to extract data either locally or to a Tableau Server so it is available for the pre-built dashboards at [analytics/tableau/workbooks](analytics/tableau/workbooks/).

+# License
+This projects is made available under the [MIT License](LICENSE).